Doping in baseball: Jose Canseco

 In 2005, Jose Canseco released a tell-all book, Juiced, about his experience with steroids in his career.
 In the book, Canseco named several other players, including Mark McGwire, Rafael Palmeiro, Ivan Rodriguez, Juan Gonzalez and Jason Giambi, as steroid users.
 The book caused great controversy, and most of these players claimed Canseco's implications to be false, though McGwire and Giambi later admitted to using PEDs, and Palmeiro has tested positive.

 In 2008, Canseco released another book, Vindicated, about his frustrations in the aftermath of the publishing of Juiced.
 In it, he discusses his belief that Alex Rodriguez also used steroids.
 The claim was proven true with Rodriguez's admission in 2009, just after his name was leaked as being on the list of 103 players who tested positive for banned substances in Major League Baseball.
 In July 2013, Alex Rodriguez was again under investigation for using banned substances provided by Biogenesis of America.
 He was suspended for the entirety of the 2014 season.

 In January 2010, Mark McGwire admitted to using steroids throughout his professional baseball career.
 He claimed to only have used steroids for health reasons and for quick recovery, never for strength or size gains.
 These claims were publicly disputed by McGwire's steroid supplier, who stated that he did, in fact, use steroids to gain a competitive edge.
 The admission of steroid use caused some to question whether or not his long list of accomplishments should be invalidated.
 His most famous accomplishment took place in the 1998 season when he broke the single season home run record previously held by Roger Maris.

 It was after this accomplishment that McGwire and other MLB players came under scrutiny for use of steroids.
-A news reporter stumbled upon an open container of androstenedione in McGwire's locker in August of the '98 season.
+A news reporter, Steve Wilstein, stumbled upon an open container of androstenedione in McGwire's locker in August of the '98 season.
 At the time androstenedione was not on the banned substance list for Major League Baseball, but was viewed as a precursor to anabolic steroids and was banned by the International Olympic Committee, the National Football League, and the National Collegiate Athletic Association.